Who We Are

 Rhona Gerber is CeaseFirePA’s Development Director.
 Rhona has over twenty-five years of development experience with non-profit and political organizations both as a staff member and as a consultant during her tenure as a partner at Fleischman Gerber and Associates.
 She is active in many civic organizations, including her local board of elections, Wintershelter and the steering committee for the Center City Kehillah.

-Max is CeaseFirePA’s Program Specialist.
+Max Milkman is CeaseFirePA’s Program Specialist.
 He recently graduated from Temple University with a degree in Political Science.
 Max specializes in legislative outreach and youth organizing in order to support gun violence prevention policies.
 He has previously worked on several Pennsylvania political campaigns including helping to elect Attorney General Josh Shapiro.
 Max also serves as the Pennsylvania Director of March For Our Lives.

 Jonathan Hanover is CeaseFirePA’s community organizer in Scranton.
 Prior to joining CeaseFirePA, Jonathan spent 15 years working military intelligence, deploying in support of the conflicts in Iraq and Afghanistan.
 His experience at war inspired his move from the battlefield to the political arena and informs his passion for the mission of CeaseFirePA.